-It is common for people to not have any experience in teaching before embarking on this journey.
+Being a teaching assistant in Spain is a common venture for people who don’t have any experience in teaching.
 If you would like to dip your toes in the water before committing totally to a teaching position, it’s very common to find a position as a teaching assistant or auxiliaries de conversacion in a Spanish school.
 You are placed in an elementary or private high school and partnered with a qualified (Spanish) teacher.
 You help with the general management of the class and give conversational lessons to the students.
 While you don’t receive a salary as such, you will get a stipend of around €1 000 a month.

 Volunteer teaching in Spain